Compliance Update: The Rapidly Expanding Scope of the IRC §162(m) Limit on Deductibility of Compensation in Excess of $1 Million

 Executive Summary.
 The federal tax landscape for executive compensation has shifted dramatically over the last few years.
 While the $1 million deduction limit under IRC §162(m) was once a predictable math exercise for public companies, a number of developments significantly widened the regulatory net: (i) the One Big Beautiful Bill Act of 2025 (“OBBBA”) expansion pulls in private entities and non-corporate businesses that are affiliated with publicly held corporations; (ii) the American Rescue Plan Act of 2021 (“ARPA”) “Next Five” rules targets non-officers; and (iii) the September 2024 IRS Audit Technique Guide threatens legacy contracts.
 Starting in 2026, many previously exempt private entities will find themselves subject to these limits for the first time.
 This memo outlines the critical changes your tax and HR teams must address immediately to avoid unexpected tax hits.

 1. The OBBBA Expansion: Controlled Group Aggregation (Effective 2026).
 The One Big Beautiful Bill Act of 2025 (OBBBA §112020), signed into law on July 4, 2025, represents the most significant recent change to §162(m) since 2017.
 It moves the law from “Affiliated Groups” to the much broader “Controlled Group” definition found in IRC § 414(b), (c), (m), and (o).
-Historically, only corporate subsidiaries were usually included, but now, partnerships and LLCs under 80% common control are pulled in under IRC § 162(m)(2).
+Historically, only corporate subsidiaries were usually included, but now, partnerships and LLCs with 80% common control are pulled in under IRC § 162(m)(2).
 Also, this change means a public company’s $1 million limit must be shared across every member of that group that pays the executive.
 Companies can no longer isolate compensation in a private subsidiary to preserve a deduction.
 This expansion brings partnerships and unincorporated trades or businesses under common control into the regulatory net if they’re affiliated with a public corporation, meaning a private subsidiary’s deduction may be limited even if it’s not the public entity itself.

-The January 2025 proposed amendments clarify that Tier 2 employees are ranked based on tax-deduction principles (e.g., Form W-2 Box 1 wages) rather than the SEC proxy rules used for Tier 1.
-Furthermore, an anti-avoidance rule treats individuals as employees if they perform “substantially all” services for the corporation, even if they’re technically paid by an outside Professional Employer Organization (PEO).
-Multinational groups must also aggregate foreign-paid compensation from Controlled Foreign Corporations (CFCs) when ranking their “Next Five”.
-However, Tier 2 status isn’t permanent, so a one-time pay spike doesn’t create a lifetime deduction cap for that employee.
+The January 2025 proposed amendments to Treas.
+Reg. § 1.162-33 (90 Fed.
+Reg.
+4691 (Jan.
+16, 2025)) provide interpretive guidance on how Tier 2 employees are identified and ranked.
+The proposed regulations clarify that Tier 2 employees are ranked using tax-based compensation principles (e.g., Form W-2 Box 1 wages), rather than the SEC proxy disclosure framework used for Tier 1 determinations.
+They also include an anti-avoidance rule under which individuals are treated as employees if they perform “substantially all” services for the corporation, even if they are technically paid by a Professional Employer Organization (PEO).
+In addition, multinational groups must aggregate foreign-paid compensation from Controlled Foreign Corporations (CFCs) when determining the “Next Five.”
+Because Tier 2 status is not permanent, a one-time compensation spike does not result in a lifetime deduction limitation for that employee.

 3. IRS Audit Focus: The Death of Negative Discretion.
 For companies still relying on “grandfathered” contracts in effect on November 2, 2017, the margin for errors vanished.
 The September 2024 IRS Section 162(m) Audit Technique Guide (Publication 6014) imposes rigorous scrutiny on these legacy awards, namely: (i) negative discretion’s the committee’s power to reduce a formula-based bonus payout; (ii) the IRS now argues this power means the contract wasn’t “binding” back in 2017 because the amount wasn’t fixed; and (iii) any material modification, like moving up a payment date without a discount for the time value of money, will eliminate the grandfathered status and lose the deduction.
 One has to be extremely careful with any changes to these old deals to ensure no inadvertent modifications have occurred.